Admin Users

 For users who belong to multiple admin groups, hovering over the admin group tag displays the groups that user is a member of.
 Note that the standalone Administrators tag indicates a Local Administrator.

-To see definitions of the other account tags that InsightIDR can apply to admin users, see the Account Tags page.
+To see definitions of the other account tags that SIEM (InsightIDR) can apply to admin users, view the Account Tags page.

 Admin Activity